Cofinal morphism of polynomial monads and double delooping

 Let us describe the classifier associated to the map \ref{homotopycofinalmap}.
 It is given by a collection of categories indexed by the set of colours of $\nopbfive$, that is $\{A,B,C,D,E\} \times \mathbb{N}$.
 Let $(l,n)$ be an element of this set.
 The category indexed by $(l,n)$ has the following description.

-The objects are isomorphism classes of planar tree with $n$ leaves, where each vertex $v$ has a label $l_v \in \{A,B,C,D,E\}$ satisfying $l_v \leq l$.
+According to Remark \ref{remarkcomputationclassifier}, the objects are elements of $PTr_5$ whose target is $(l,n)$, that is isomorphism classes of planar tree with $n$ leaves and target label $l$, where each vertex $v$ has a label $l_v \in \{A,B,C,D,E\}$ satisfying $l_v \leq l$.
 We will describe morphisms as nested trees.
 It is an isomorphism class of planar tree $T$ where each vertex itself contains an isomorphism class of planar tree.
 The number of incoming edges of each vertex must be equal to the number of leaves of the tree inside it.
 The tree $T$ has $n$ leaves and each vertex $v$ has a label $l_v \in \{A,B,C,D,E\}$ satisfying $l_v \leq l$.
 Each vertex $w$ of each tree inside a vertex $v$ also has a label $l_w$ such that $l_w \leq l_v$.
-Finally and importantly, the vertices of a tree inside a vertex must satisfy the condition of Definition \ref{conditionstar}.
-Here is an example of nested tree.
+Finally, the vertices of a tree inside a vertex must satisfy the condition of Definition \ref{conditionstar}.
+Here is an example of nested tree:

+The tree $T$ corresponds to $b$ in Remark \ref{remarkcomputationclassifier}, while the trees inside each vertex of $T$ corresponds to $c_1,\ldots,c_k$.
 The source of a nested tree is obtained by inserting each tree into the vertex it decorates and the target is obtained by forgetting the trees inside each vertex.
-For example, the nested tree of the previous picture represents the following morphism.
+For example, the nested tree of the previous picture represents the following morphism: